 Credit Application to Curriculum: A minimum of 17 Austin College course credit units (including eight of the last 11 course credit units) must be earned for the degree (see Academic Regulations - Course Credits and Classification for more information about the Austin College credits system).
-A maximum of 68 semester credit hours may be transferred from AP/IB credits and accredited two year and four-year institutions.
-Students may transfer into Austin College up to four courses in the Breadth Dimension.
-Students must take half of coursework required in each division of the Breadth Dimension at Austin College.
-A list of transfer courses and AP/IB scores that satisfy the Breadth Dimension is available in the Registrar's Office and webpage.
-Only transfer credits completed prior to matriculating at Austin College can be used to satisfy the Breadth Dimension.
+A maximum of 68 semester credit hours may be transferred from AP/IB credits and accredited two-year and four-year institutions.
+Students who enter the college as freshmen may transfer into Austin College up to four courses in the Discover Requirement (formerly Breadth) but must take at least half of the coursework required in each division of the Discover Requirement at Austin College.
+Students who enter as transfer students may transfer in all eight courses in the Discover Requirement.
+A list of transfer courses and AP/IB scores that satisfy the Discover Requirement is available in the Registrar's Office and webpage.
+Only transfer credits completed prior to matriculating at Austin College can be used to satisfy the Discover Requirement.
 Transfer coursework completed after matriculating at Austin College may meet requirements in the major, minor, or as electives with department approval.
-Credits presented from other institutions consistent with the academic objective of Austin College in which the student earns a grade of C or higher will be converted to course credit units at the rate of four semester hours being equal to one Austin College credit.
+Credits, presented from other institutions consistent with the academic objective of Austin College in which the student earns a grade of C or higher, will be converted to course credit units at the rate of four semester hours being equal to one Austin College credit.
 Students may petition for individual approval of a transfer course not normally accepted at Austin College.
 Students must provide a syllabus or complete course description and specify how the course is relevant to their planned degree program.
 No official evaluation of credit can be given until official transcripts of all colleges attended have been submitted to the Office of Admission.
 An evaluation of transferable credits and determination of subsequent requirements for graduation from Austin College can be made prior to matriculation through the Registrar's Office.